adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 Stay away from Active Managed Funds when you can!
 @

 **Active Managed Funds** - These are variable risk, high diversity, high fee.
 These are a collection of stocks where a human picks out what is in it.
-Because of the human element, these have a higher volatility, as well as a higher fees used to pay the people that work on them.
+Because of the human element, these have a higher volatility, as well as higher fees that are used to pay the people that work on them.
 I'd recommend staying away from these except in the case where you want exposure to a different sector to add diversity to your portfolio.
 This, to me, is the same as going with an advisor and putting your trust in them -- or picking a stock because you trust the company.
 These can charge up to 2% of your total invested amount as a fee each year -- or $200 per $10,000 invested per year.

 **Index Funds** - These are funds that are controlled by a formula.
 For example, [Vanguard Total Stock Market Index](http://www.morningstar.com/funds/XNAS/VTSAX/quote.html) is the biggest fund in the world and is an index fund.
 These have the smallest fees of anything, and can be as low as 0.04% -- or $4 per $10,000 invested per year.